 One of the most common questions Christine Zuvela, Centre Director of SDN Beranga Lighthouse, is asked by early childhood educators is how do I stop them from having a meltdown?

 The key, according to Christine, who also has a master’s degree in Autism Studies, is to understand that all behaviour is a form of communication.

-Christine uses Dan Siegel’s Flip your Lid analogy to help educators understand what happens to the brain when the child is in meltdown.
+Christine advises checking out Dan Siegel’s Flip your Lid analogy to help families understand what happens to the brain when the child is in meltdown.